Tsunekazu/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 As a final projection of the path a head, all three protocols at the point of 50% issuance have interestingly attained a similar market value between $130M and $180M.
 From this time, **Bitcoin** has continued to perform strongly whilst **Litecoin** has shown progressively weaker performance over time.

-**Decreds** is only just getting started on its journey having just crossed the point of 50% DCR issued.
+**Decred** is only just getting started on its journey having just crossed the point of 50% DCR issued.

 ![Market Cap vs Supply Issued](images/08_sply_mcap.png)

 The test for **Decred** is now which of these two paths it follows.
-Based on this analysis, it is the authors opinion that probabilities favor **Decred** following in **Bitcoins** footsteps on the path to becoming a global, immutable, digital, and secure sound money store of value protocol.
+Based on this analysis, it is the author's opinion that probabilities favor **Decred** following in **Bitcoins** footsteps on the path to becoming a global, immutable, digital, and secure sound money store of value protocol.

 ## Signature